Prospect dolerite intrusion: Land development, 1900s–present

+The Widemere Quarry Line, which was connected to the Main Southern Line at Fairfield railway station, was constructed in 1924 to served the quarry until closing down in 1945.
 The bulk of the present CSIRO site was acquired by the Commonwealth in 1946, and a further 15 hectares was acquired in 1963, which became the primary source of roadstone for the city's expanding infrastructure until the reserves of dolerite were exhausted.
 In 1998 Boral reviewed its holdings with a view to future redevelopment as its quarry neared the end of its life.
 As at February 2001, the southern portion of the site, located within the Boral Brickworks site has been extensively quarried.
 The area is under immediate threat from development, which has the potential to impact upon the significance of the site.

 The then Minister for Urban Affairs & Planning took over planning powers for the employment area in November 2000 and approved the Employment Precinct Plan in June 2001, approving subdivision and associated works in the northern employment lands later in June 2001.
 Since, parts of the employment land have been sold and further subdivided and sold.
 The gap in the ridge that had previously been created by quarrying has been lowered to the floor level of the quarry and the drainage of the area reversed from its earlier northward flow to empty into Prospect Creek, while a new road, Reconciliation Road, has been driven through the centre of the hill from Prospect Highway and across the gap to Wetherill Park.
 The land inside the oval-shaped site was levelled from 2008 to 2010 and is rapidly filling with large industrial buildings.